aws-samples/aws-service-catalog-tools-workshop/workshop/content/10-servicecatalog/_index.md

 weight = 10
 +++

-# What is AWS Service Catalog
+# What is AWS Service Catalog?

 AWS Service Catalog Service allows organizations to create and manage catalogs of IT services that are approved for use on AWS.